 I offer CBT for social anxiety virtually and in-person to individuals and sometimes as group therapy.
 Cognitive Behavioral Therapy (CBT) is one of the most effective therapeutic approaches for addressing social anxiety disorder.
 Here’s a breakdown of how CBT for social phobia typically works and the process of cognitive behavioral therapy for social anxiety.
 Of course, you can also contact me or schedule a consultation anytime to talk about your needs and whether cognitive behavioral therapy for social anxiety is a good fit for you.

-The following overview will give you an idea of how CBT for social anxiety works and generally what it might do for you.
-This treatment can be done virtually or in person, and sometimes couples and families seek this treatment to support each other or a member with this challenge.
+The following overview will give you an idea of how CBT for social anxiety works and what it might do for you.
+This treatment can be done virtually or in person, and sometimes, couples and families seek it to support each other or a member with this challenge.

 CBT for Social Anxiety Overview